deepakbr14/Retro3D/README.md

 config.year = "1977"
 ```

-the game engine automatically creates a window (1024x768) and shows the title and author for the cover screen.
+the game engine automatically creates a window (1024x768) and shows the title and author on the cover screen.
 ![Cover](https://github.com/deepakbr14/Retro3D/blob/master/doc/GameCoverScreenShot.png?raw=True)
 <BR><BR>
 You can also easily add instructions...